Sulphur Springs, Texas

 Sulphur Springs is a city in and the county seat of Hopkins County, Texas, United States.
-As of the 2010 census, its population was 15,449.
-Sulphur Springs is located along the western edge of Northeast Texas.
+As of the 2020 census, its population was 15,941.
+Sulphur Springs is located in Northeast Texas.

 History

-Sulphur Springs was named so because when the area was first settled, springs of sulfurous water were abundant.
+Sulphur Springs [sic] was named so because when the area was first settled, springs of sulfurous water were abundant.

 Eli Bib, one of the first European-American settlers, ran a store from his cabin, selling staples, whiskey, persimmon beer, and slabs of ginger cake.
 In 1849, Dr. and Mrs. Davis moved into the area.
 Dr. Davis envisioned the spot as a future city.
 In 1850, the residents organized the area's first church, the Methodist Episcopal.
 Construction of the church was completed in 1853.
 In 1852, the Presbyterian Church was organized.
 At that time, the population of the village was 441.
 To serve the growing population, commodities began to be brought in from nearby Jefferson.
 New stores were established.

-The village became a city in 1854, when the first post office was established.
-The city's name was originally "Bright Star".
+The village became a city in 1854 when the first post office was established.
+The city's name was originally “Bright Star”.
 Mail to and from the city was delivered by the Pony Express.
-On May 18, 1871, the legislature moved the county seat of Hopkins County from Tarrant to Sulphur Springs, and the name "Bright Star" was removed from the postal directory.
+On May 18, 1871, the legislature moved the county seat of Hopkins County from Tarrant to Sulphur Springs, and the name “Bright Star” was removed from the postal directory.

 Local government organized slowly.
 The first known mayor was William A. Wortham.
-In 1854, Wortham had bought the Texas Star press and moved to Sulphur Springs.
+In 1854, Wortham had bought the ‘’Texas Star’’ press and moved to Sulphur Springs.
 His brother-in-law, Bill Davis, and he established the city's first newspaper.

 The county seat had numerous newspapers.
 Echo Publishing Company was founded in 1897.
 It was the first steam-powered press in Sulphur Springs.
 After the first plant was lost to a fire, a new plant was constructed that used gasoline as fuel.
-In 1884, the Sulphur Springs Enterprise was founded.
-In the same year, James Harvey "Cyclone" Davis, a Populist (People's Party) US congressman, founded the Alliance Vindicator; it was published until 1901.
-John S. Bagwell bought the Hopkins County Echo in 1916.
-In 1924, the Texas Star was merged into the Daily News Telegram.
-The Daily News Telegram later was renamed the Daily Gazette and still later the Weekly Gazette.
-Eventually, all these newspapers were merged into the Sulphur Springs News-Telegram and the Hopkins County Echo, both of which still operate.
+In 1884, the ‘’Sulphur Springs Enterprise’’ was founded.
+In the same year, James Harvey "Cyclone" Davis, a Populist (People's Party) US congressman, founded the ‘’Alliance Vindicator’’; it was published until 1901.
+John S. Bagwell bought the ‘’Hopkins County Echo’’ in 1916.
+In 1924, the ‘’Texas Star’’ was merged into the ‘’Daily News Telegram.’’
+The ‘’Daily News Telegram’’ later was renamed the ‘’Daily Gazette’’ and still later the ‘’Weekly Gazette’’.
+Eventually, all these newspapers were merged into the ‘’Sulphur Springs News-Telegram’’ and the ‘’Hopkins County Echo’’, both of which still operate.